Master of Science in Nutrition (MScN)

 This course provides an overview of factors influencing nutritional health within the population at-large, with a brief examination of public and private agencies and their role in community assessment, policy development, and public health assurance.

-This course focuses on understanding the importance of nutrition intervention for specific disease states, including gastrointestinal disorders, metabolic concerns, cardiovascular disease and hypertension, anemia, renal disease, and bone health.
+Students will apply nutritional concepts for specific disease states, including gastrointestinal disorders, metabolic concerns, cardiovascular disease and hypertension, anemia, renal disease and bone health.
+Students will synthesize medical and nutrition literature to determine which diets to implement for each patient type.

 This course provides a practical approach to various cultural and traditional diets such as vegetarian, vegan, Halal, and Kosher including weekly preparation of specific foods to complement dietary concepts.